Areas in Zimbabwe being impacted by Hands at Work

 Our Response

 As the local church is mobilised in each community to unite and reach out to the most vulnerable.
 Hands at Work equips them to provide physical, emotional and spiritual support to the children and families they serve.
-Children are supported through the daily prevision of Hands at Work's three essential services of food, education and basic health provided at Life Centers within there community.
-Through regular visits to there homes, bible teaching and prayer child come to know that they are loved by Christ and those who care for them.
+Children are supported through the daily prevision of Hands at Work's three essential services of food, education and basic health provided at Life Centers within their community.
+Through regular visits to there homes, Bible teaching and prayer child come to know that they are loved by Christ and those who care for them.

 meet Charles